MR-DHRUV/task-simplify/README.md

 I have used Node.js as javascript runtime environment and Express.js as the backend framework.
 I have used MongoDB as the database, JWT for token based authentication, passport.js for Google OAuth 2.0 authentication and nodemailer for sending emails.

-<strong>The backend is hosted on Microsoft Azure and it may take a few seconds to load the first time due to cold start.<strong>
+<strong>The backend is hosted on Microsoft Azure and it may take a few seconds to load the first time due to cold start.</strong>

 - For email based authentication, I have implemented two factor authentication that sends an OTP to the user's email for verification using nodemailer..
 - I have also implemented real time email notifications for all account activities, including login events, password modifications etc.